c3rb3ru5d3d53c/c3rb3ru5d3d53c.github.io/content/posts/docs/hugo-and-obsidian.en.md.md

 ## GitHub

-Placeholder
+[GitHub](https://github.com/) is a web-based platform for version control and collaborative software development that allows individuals and teams to host and review code, manage projects, and build software in a more organized and efficient way.
+In this case, we will be using [GitHub](https://github.com/) as a place to save and build our website using [Github Pages](https://pages.github.com/).

+[GitHub Pages](https://pages.github.com/) is a free service offered by [GitHub](https://github.com/) that allows users to host static websites and web applications directly from their [GitHub](https://github.com/) repositories.
+It simplifies the process of publishing content on the web by automatically building and deploying your code changes to a web server, allowing others to access your site via a custom domain or a subdomain of the `github.io` domain.

 ### Create an Account

-To create a GitHub account, first go to the GitHub website and click on the `Sign up` button in the upper right corner.
+To create a [GitHub](https://github.com/) account, first go to the [GitHub](https://github.com/) website and click on the `Sign up` button in the upper right corner.
 You will be prompted to enter your email address, a username, and a password.
 Then click `Create account`.
-Next, verify your email address by following the instructions in the confirmation email that GitHub sends you.
-Finally, customize your profile and start using GitHub to create, store, and collaborate on code.
+Next, verify your email address by following the instructions in the confirmation email that [GitHub](https://github.com/) sends you.
+Finally, customize your profile and start using [GitHub](https://github.com/) to create, store, and collaborate on code.

-## Create a Repository
+### Create a Repository

-To create a GitHub repository, first log in to your GitHub account and click on the `+` icon in the upper right corner, then select `New repository`.
+To create a [GitHub](https://github.com/) repository, first log in to your GitHub account and click on the `+` icon in the upper right corner, then select `New repository`.
 Next, choose a name for your repository and provide an optional description.
 Finally, set your repository to be public.

 ## Hugo